stm32-periph/stm32f0/Projects/STM32F0xx_StdPeriph_Examples/DAC/DAC_SignalsGeneration/readme.txt

 @par Example Description

-This example provides a short description of how to use the DAC peripheral to generate various signals using DMA controller.
+This example provides a short description of how to use the DAC peripheral to generate several signals using DMA controller.
-When the user presses the TAMPER push-button, DMA transfers the selected waveform to DAC.
+When the user presses the Tamper push-button, DMA transfers the two selected waveforms to DAC.

-For each press on TAMPER button, One signal has been selected and monitored on the DAC Channel1
+For each press on Tamper button, 2 signals has been selected and monitored on the two dac channels:
+    - Sine waveForm (Channel 1) and Escalator waveform (Channel 2).
+    - Noise waveform (Channel 1) and Triangle waveform (Channel 2).

+    @note The Dual DAC Channels is only available for the STM32F072, STM32F042 and STM32F091 devices.
+    @note For the STM32F051, STM32F031 and STM32F030 devices, one signal has been selected and monitored on the DAC Channel1
-    - Escalator waveform (Channel 1).
+              - Escalator waveForm (Channel 1).
-    - Sine waveForm (Channel 1).
+              - Sine waveform (Channel 1).

 @par Directory contents